tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4a-ava.md

 #### Decision

 Delete the spare sda7 partition, create 16G swap partition out of unallocated space, and use the remainder to create a spare sda8 partition.

+## Partitions - Suggested and Accepted

+The installer suggests a partition scheme similar to what I have in mind.
+Since it is suggesting this scheme, presumably it will work without the errors I have been encountering.

+### Suggested Partitions

+The default option, "Guided - resize SCSI1 (0,0,0), partition #3 (sda) and use freed space" is similar to what's under the section entitled "Partitions - Proposed" above.

+They suggest doing the following:

+- Format `sda1` as ext4
+- Somehow split `sda3` into two partitions
+  - Formatting `sda3` as 132.4G of ext4
+  - Installing "Kubuntu (auto)" in 125.4G of ext4
+  - Interestingly, there's a slider between these two partitions, allowing me to shrink one and grow the other
+- Leaving Ubuntu 16.04 alone
+- Also presumably leaving the Ubuntu 16.04 /boot 1G partition alone
+- Formating `sda7` as 16G of swap
+- Presumably leaving the remaining unallocated space alone

+### Accepted Partitions

+This actually makes a lot of sense.

+However, why not use the slider between the `sda3` and "Kubuntu (auto)" partitions to make the "Kubuntu (auto)" partition larger?

+**Using the slider to:**

+- Make the `sda3` smaller, about 60G
+- Make the "Kubuntu (auto)" partition larger, about 200G, which is about the size of the free space we still have

+**Make it so.**  Done, captain!

+Clicking on "Install Now."

 ## Partitions After